-Walk the trails of Hi-Knoll Park to see birds, tall trees, and maybe even the rare White Fawn Lily.
+Walk the trails of Hi-Knoll Park to see birds, tall trees, and maybe even the uncommon fawn lilies.

 Hi-Knoll Park, located just inside the Surrey/Langley border, offers a scenic nature trail walk through forest and meadow habitats.
 The walk is 1.5 kilometres long and takes about 30 minutes.
-Please note: during the rainy season, the entire area north of the Nicomekl bridge becomes inaccessible due to flooding.
+Please note that during the rainy season, the entire area north of the Nicomekl bridge becomes inaccessible due to flooding.

 In the northern section of the park, you will find a meadow and seasonal swamp where ducks and swallows gather next to the Nicomekl River.
 It's a great spot for birdwatching!